ari-apc-lab/croupier/docs/tosca.rst

 The first type, ``croupier.nodes.fenics_iter``, simulates an iteration of the FEniCS framework.
 A new property has been defined, ``iter_number``, with a description and no default value (so it is mandatory).
 Besides the ``job_options`` property default value has been overriden with a concrete list of modules, job type, and a command.

 The second type, ``croupier.nodes.fenics_post``, described a simulated postprocessing operation of FEniCS, defining again the ``iter_number`` property and another one ``file``.
-Finally the job options default value has been overriden with a list of modules, a SBATCH type, and a command.
+Finally the job options default value has been overriden with a list of modules, a BATCH type, and a command.

    **Note**